-Key findings for CO2: CO2 concentrations have increased in all years, in accordance with accumulation of gas in the atmosphere and the global development and increase in anthropogenic emissions.
-The annual CO2 means in 2020 reached new record levels: 414.2 ppm at Zeppelin and 418.8 ppm at Birkenes.
-The increases from 2019 to 2020 are 2.3 ppm and 2.7 ppm, respectively.
-The annual atmospheric CO2 increase continues to be high, with no sign of a reduced increase, nether at Zeppelin nor Birkenes Observatory.
+Key findings for CO2: CO_2 concentrations have increased in all years, in accordance with accumulation of gas in the atmosphere and the global development and increase in anthropogenic emissions.
+The annual CO_2 means in 2021 reached new record levels: 417.4 ppm at Zeppelin and 421.3 ppm at Birkenes.
+The increases from 2020 to 2021 are 3.2 ppm and 2.5 ppm, respectively.
+The annual atmospheric CO_2 increase continues to be high, with no sign of a reduced increase, including no sign of an effect of COVID-19 related lockdowns, neither at the Zeppelin nor Birkenes Observatories.

-Carbon dioxide (CO2) is the most important anthropogenic greenhouse gas, with a radiative forcing of 2.15 W m-2 since the year 1750 (IPCC, 2021a).
+Carbon dioxide (CO_2) is the most important anthropogenic greenhouse gas, with a radiative forcing of 2.16 Wm-2 since the year 1750 (IPCC, 2021).
 This strong forcing is due to the large increase in concentration over the years.
-CO2 is the end-product of the atmospheric oxidation of all main VOCs, and levels have increased by more than 50 % since preindustrial times.
+CO_2 is the end-product of the atmospheric oxidation of all main VOCs, and levels have increased by more than 50 % since preindustrial times.
 This is mainly due to emissions from fossil fuel combustion and land-use change.